qw2243c/Fall2017-project4-grp3/README.md

 	+ Data processing and cleaning (sample data used for own purpose)
 	+ Developed Vector Similarity methods purly based on papers and test with own data
 	+ Developed Spearman Similarity and Entropy Weights methods from paper(Not been used)
-	+ Developed significance weighting and variance weighting method from paper(Not been used)
+	+ Developed Significance Weighting and Variance Weighting method from paper(Not been used)

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.